-Note: Once the water in the boiler has reached a temperature of 60°C, the burner will switch off and the yellow LEd (p) will go out.
+Note: Once the water in the boiler has reached a temperature of 60°C, the burner will switch off.
 The unit must stay switched on for at least 30 minutes and no warm water may be removed.
 The residual heat in the heat exchanger will heat the water up to 70°C.